-d.
-Claims

-e.
-Award of bids
+- d.
+Claims - e.
+Award of Bids

 f.
-Acceptance of public improvements and establishing lien periods
+Acceptance of Public Improvements and Establishing Lien Periods

 - g.
-Approval of agreements - h.
-Other items of business
+Approval of Agreements - h.
+Other Items of Business

-Any matter, which because of its routine nature, would qualify for placement on the Consent calendar pursuant to this section, may be included on the Consent Calendar, notwithstanding action on the matter may, by law or otherwise, require adoption of a Resolution or Ordinance.
+Any matter, which because of its routine nature, would qualify for placement on the Consent calendar pursuant to this section, may be included on the Consent calendar, notwithstanding action on the matter may, by law or otherwise, require adoption of a resolution or ordinance.

-Any item may be removed from the consent calendar upon the request of any Councilmember.
-All items remaining on the consent calendar shall be approved by a single motion.
-Whenever an Ordinance is included on the Consent Calendar, approval of the calendar shall be by roll call vote.
+Any item may be removed from the Consent calendar and moved to the regular agenda upon the request of any Councilmember.
+All items remaining on the Consent calendar shall be approved by a single motion.
+Whenever an ordinance is included on the Consent calendar, approval of the calendar shall be by roll call vote.

-- 9. Public hearings
+- 9. Public Hearings

-- 10. Unfinished business
+- 10. Unfinished Business

-- 11. New business
+- 11. New Business

 - 12. Reports

 - a.
-Council Reports

-- b.
-City Manager Reports
+City Council Reports

-- 13. Adjournment